OffchainLabs/arbitrum-classic/docs/sol_contract_docs/md_docs/arb-bridge-peripherals/tokenbridge/arbitrum/ArbTokenBridge.md

 - `destination`: the account to be credited with the tokens

 - `amount`: token amount to be withdrawn

-### `_withdraw(address l1ERC20, address destination, uint256 amount) → uint256` (internal)

-internal utility function that encodes and calls a L2 to L1 withdrawal transaction

-this executes the withdrawal without validating the inputs.
-It is expected that the input is validated before calling this function.

-- `l1ERC20`: L1 address of ERC20

-- `destination`: the account to be credited with the tokens

-- `amount`: token amount to be withdrawn

-**Returns**: identifier: used to trigger the transaction in the L1.

 ### `migrate(address l1ERC20, address sender, address destination, uint256 amount)` (external)